Paul Grabowsky is a pianist, composer, arranger and conductor, and is one of Australia’s most distinguished artists.

 Born in Papua New Guinea in 1958, Paul was raised in Melbourne where he attended Wesley College.
 He began classical piano lessons at the age of five, studying with Mack Jost from 1965-1978.
 He began informal studies in jazz around 1976, and fully devoted his energies to improvised music from 1978.
 During the 70’s he became prominent in the music scene in Melbourne, working in various jazz, theatre and cabaret projects.
 He lived in Munich, Germany from 1980-1985, where he was active on the local and European jazz scenes, performing and recording with Johnny Griffin, Chet Baker, Art Farmer, Benny Bailey, Guenther Klatt, Marty Cook and many others.
 He returned to Australia in 1986.

 In 1983, he formed the Paul Grabowsky Trio, winner of four ARIA awards and one of Australia’s longest-living and most influential jazz ensembles.
-He was also one two Helpmann awards, several Bell awards and a Deadly award.
+He has also won two Helpmann awards, several Bell awards and a Deadly award.
 He was the Sydney Myer Performing Artist of the year in 2000, and received the Melbourne Prize for Music in 2007.

 As a performer, he became known for his work with the ‘Wizards of Oz’, a group he co-led with saxophonist Dale Barlow from 1987-1989 and Vince Jones, for whom he was musical director in 1988-89.
 From 1990-1992 he led the ‘Groovematics’, the band on the nightly national television show ‘Tonight Live’.